yehudasa/rgw-object-broker/README.md

 0. Retrieve the URL and PORT of the cns-object-broker.

-    If `gk-up.sh` was run, it will have been output at the end of the script.
+    If `gk-up.sh` was run, it will have been output at the end of the script

-    To get the url and port manually, first note the **external ip** of any GCE node in the cluster.
-The broker is exposed via a *NodePort Service* and so is reachable via any node.
+    To get the url and port manually, first note the **external ip** of any GCE node in the cluster The broker is exposed via a *NodePort Service* and so is reachable via any node.

     `# gcloud compute instances list --filter="<user name>"`